-When a report is made to another College faculty or staff member who is not a confidential resource, he/she is required under the responsible employee obligation (see II.B. above) to notify the Title IX Coordinator of the report in a timely manner.
+When a report is made to another College faculty or staff member who is not a confidential resource, he/she is required under the responsible employee obligation (see III.B. above) to notify the Title IX Coordinator of the report in a timely manner.
 Responsible employees include student workers, such as Resident Advisors and Residence Hall Directors.
 Responsible employees will also provide information to the Complainant about where to go for additional resources or support.
-In reporting the details of the incident to the Title IX Coordinator, the responsible employee will be asked whether the Complainant requested privacy or indicated a preference about filing a formal complaint.
-The Title IX Coordinator is responsible for following up with the Complainant and, if the Complainant does not wish to file a formal complaint, making a determination about whether a formal complaint needs to be filed in order to ensure that the College is not deliberately indifferent to sexual harassment on campus.
+In reporting the details of the incident to the Title IX Coordinator, the responsible employee will be asked whether the Complainant requested privacy or indicated a preference about filing a formal report.
+Responsible employees should honor and support the Complainant's wishes to file or not file a formal complaint and should maintain the Complainant's privacy as much as practicable without neglecting their duty to report.